One of the least enticing aspects of new parenthood is diaper duty, and its dreaded companion, diaper rash.

 When does diaper rash occur?

-You’re most likely to notice diaper rash when your baby is 9-12 months old.
-That’s the age range in which your little one is sitting most of the time, and also eating solid foods likely to alter the acidity of his/her bowel movements.
+You’re most likely to notice diaper rash when your baby at an age when he or she is sitting most of the time, and also eating solid foods that alter the acidity of his/her bowel movements.

 There are, however, certain factors that can make your baby more prone to diaper rash.
 Chafing, skin sensitivity, and wet or infrequently changed diapers are often the culprits, according to Mayo Clinic.